netscaler/netscaler-k8s-ingress-controller/cd/canary-azure-devops/kubernetes_configs/cic_helm/README.md

 -  You have installed [Prometheus Operator](https://github.com/coreos/prometheus-operator), if you want to view the metrics of the Netscaler CPX collected by the [metrics exporter](https://github.com/netscaler/netscaler-k8s-ingress-controller/tree/master/metrics-visualizer#visualization-of-metrics).

 -  The user name and password of the Netscaler VPX or MPX appliance used as the ingress device.
-The Netscaler appliance needs to have system user account (non-default) with certain privileges so that Citrix ingress controller can configure the Netscaler VPX or MPX appliance.
+The Netscaler appliance needs to have system user account (non-default) with certain privileges so that Netscaler ingress controller can configure the Netscaler VPX or MPX appliance.
 For instructions to create the system user account on Netscaler, see [Create System User Account for CIC in Netscaler](#create-system-user-account-for-cic-in-citrix-adc).

     You can pass user name and password using Kubernetes secrets.
 Create a Kubernetes secret for the user name and password using the following command: